nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

     if the corresponding hat-turtle tiling has a corresponding translation, and the Tile(1, 1) tiling includes a reflected tile if and only if the hat-turtle tiling does.

 If you are not mathematically oriented don't run just yet.
 This is a fairly easy to understand statement once we distill it into common English.
-If I start with a Hat and change the length of it's sides until they are all the same I will the Spectre.
+If I start with a Hat and change the length of it's sides until they are all the same I will get the Spectre.
 The inverse transformation, that is starting with the Tile(1, 1) you can change the length of some of the sides and get either a Hat, an anti-Hat, a Turtle or an anti-Turtle.
 That's all that theorem is saying.
 The only tricky bit is to know what sides to change.
 Note that the tiles have edges that are parallel in pairs.
 The team called some even and some odd depending on the initial rotation of the spectre, then change the even and odd lengths differently.

 ![paper](/images/hats/paper.png "Deformations of hats and turtles") (from "A chiral aperiodic monotile")